BSO

 Newbury Records has left their longtime Amherst location and re-opened in downtown Hamp in a much bigger space on Pleasant Street.

-If this sign were for real, the people of Northampton would be fighting for the space.
+If this sign were for real, many in Northampton would be fighting for the space.

 Thursday, January 13, 2011